Neuroanatomy: Composition

 At the tissue level, the nervous system is composed of neurons, glial cells, and extracellular matrix.
 Both neurons and glial cells come in many types (see, for example, the nervous system section of the list of distinct cell types in the adult human body).
 Neurons are the information-processing cells of the nervous system: they sense our environment, communicate with each other via electrical signals and chemicals called neurotransmitters which generally act across synapses (close contacts between two neurons, or between a neuron and a muscle cell; note also extrasynaptic effects are possible, as well as release of neurotransmitters into the neural extracellular space), and produce our memories, thoughts, and movements.
-Glial cells maintain homeostasis, produce myelin (oligodendrocytes), and provide support and protection for the brain's neurons.
+Glial cells maintain homeostasis, produce myelin (oligodendrocytes, Schwann cells), and provide support and protection for the brain's neurons.
 Some glial cells (astrocytes) can even propagate intercellular calcium waves over long distances in response to stimulation, and release gliotransmitters in response to changes in calcium concentration.
 Wound scars in the brain largely contain astrocytes.
 The extracellular matrix also provides support on the molecular level for the brain's cells, vehiculating substances to and from the blood vessels.

 At the organ level, the nervous system is composed of brain regions, such as the hippocampus in mammals or the mushroom bodies of the fruit fly.
 These regions are often modular and serve a particular role within the general systemic pathways of the nervous system.
 For example, the hippocampus is critical for forming memories in connection with many other cerebral regions.
 The peripheral nervous system also contains afferent or efferent nerves, which are bundles of fibers that originate from the brain and spinal cord, or from sensory or motor sorts of peripheral ganglia, and branch repeatedly to innervate every part of the body.
 Nerves are made primarily of the axons or dendrites of neurons (axons in case of efferent motor fibres, and dendrites in case of afferent sensory fibres of the nerves), along with a variety of membranes that wrap around and segregate them into nerve fascicles.